Open Source · BSL 1.1 · Built with Rust

 Support asks "how do refunds work now?"

-DocBrain answers with fragments captured 2 hours ago — plus links to the original PR.
-The support engineer types /docbrain capture to save additional context.
+DocBrain answers with fragments captured 2 hours ago, plus links to the original PR.
+The support engineer types /docbrain capture to save more context.

 3